RaysternWong/IoT-for-Modern-Agriculture/README.md

 2. [How does IoT involved in modern agriculture ](https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/Doc/Modern%20Agriculture.md)

 <h3>Resources and Server</h3>
-3. The [Components](https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/Doc/Component.md) are used in this project in-      order to collect environment data the upload to server.
+3. The [Components](https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/Doc/Component.md) are used in this project for collect environment data and then upload to server.
-4. This [Server](https://thingspeak.com) is used for monitor , analysis and action.
+4. This [Server](https://thingspeak.com) is used for application monitor , analysis and action.

 <h3>Procedure</h3>
 5. [Build your device](https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/Doc/Build%20your%20device.md)